Rita Goulet

 Ritamarie Goulet (née Thomason; born August 25, 1983) is an American professional stock car racing driver and police sergeant.
-She last competed part-time in the ARCA Menards Series East, driving the No. 31 Chevrolet SS for Rise Motorsports, and the No. 01 Chevrolet for Wayne Peterson Racing, and currently serves as a police officer for the Gastonia Police Department in North Carolina.
+She currently competes part-time in the ARCA Menards Series East, driving the No. 13 Toyota for her own team, Integrity Autosports, and currently serves as a police officer for the Gastonia Police Department in North Carolina.
 She was previously employed as a police sergeant for the Tuscaloosa Police Department in Alabama.

 Early life

 Thomason was born on August 25, 1983, in Pawtucket, Rhode Island, to a poor family.
 Thomason eventually settled in Alaska when she was 11.
 Her parents got divorced when she was 15.
 She was kicked out of her house, and was moved into a homeless shelter at the age of 16.
 During the events of 9/11, she continued to live in a homeless shelter, and worked part-time at a tourist attraction in Anchorage.
 After seeing the attack unfold on a little break room TV, she was desired to help others in difficult situations, which gave her the courage to train as a paramedic.
 She was transferred into a vocational school to train as a medical assistant.
 She was later offered an opportunity to finish her paramedic training in Tuscaloosa, Alabama, for which she accepted.